CumulusNetworks/cldemo-l3clos/README.md

 To Provision This demo
 -----------------------
-Once at the *oob-mgmt-server* CLI, run the anisble-playbook named "run_demo.yml" to provision the network
+Once at the *oob-mgmt-server* CLI, run the anisble playbook named "run_demo.yml" to provision the network:
 * `cd l3-clos`
 * `ansible-playbook run_demo.yml`